sbuschjaeger/fastinference/README.md

 - Buschjäger, Sebastian, and Katharina Morik.
 "Decision tree and random forest implementations for fast filtering of sensor data."
 IEEE Transactions on Circuits and Systems I: Regular Papers 65.1 (2017): 209-222. (https://ieeexplore.ieee.org/document/7962153)
 - Buschjager, Sebastian, et al. "Realization of random forest for real-time evaluation through tree framing."
 2018 IEEE International Conference on Data Mining (ICDM).
 IEEE, 2018. (https://ieeexplore.ieee.org/document/8594826)
 - Buschjäger, Sebastian, et al. "On-Site Gamma-Hadron Separation with Deep Learning on FPGAs."
 ECML/PKDD (4).
 2020. (https://link.springer.com/chapter/10.1007/978-3-030-67667-4_29)
+- Chen, Kuan-Hsun et al. "Efficient Realization of Decision Trees for Real-Time Inference" ACM Transactions on Embedded Computing Systems 2022 (to appear)

 # Acknowledgements
 The software is written and maintained by [Sebastian Buschjäger](https://sbuschjaeger.github.io/) as part of his work at the [Chair for Artificial Intelligence](https://www-ai.cs.tu-dortmund.de)at the TU Dortmund University and the [Collaborative Research Center 876](https://sfb876.tu-dortmund.de>).
 If you have any question feel free to contact me under sebastian.buschjaeger@tu-dortmund.de.